AbhrajitRath/Delta-Demo/README.md

 # Delta-Demo
-This repo is based on Git and Github classes in Delta
+This repo is based on Git and Github classes in Delta.